MicrosoftDocs/winrt-related/winrt-related-src/schemas/mobilebroadbandschema/plans/element-inboundbandwidthinkbps.md

 # InboundBandwidthInKbps

 Defines a value representing the effective link speed of the subscriber’s inbound connection specified in Kbps.
 Must be a value from 0 to 2<sup>32nd</sup>.
-Windows Store apps can retrieve this information using the [**DataPlanStatus**](https://msdn.microsoft.com/library/windows/apps/br207256) class.
+UWP apps can retrieve this information using the [**DataPlanStatus**](https://msdn.microsoft.com/library/windows/apps/br207256) class.

 ## Element hierarchy